RohanAlexander/telling_stories_with_data/_book/97-assessment.md

 ### Task

-Working individually and in an entirely reproducible way, please find a dataset of interest on [Open Data Toronto](https://open.toronto.ca) and write a short paper telling a story about the data.
+- Working individually and in an entirely reproducible way, please find a dataset of interest on [Open Data Toronto](https://open.toronto.ca) and write a short paper telling a story about the data.

-1. Find a dataset of interest on [Open Data Toronto](https://open.toronto.ca) and download it in a reproducible way using `opendatatoronto` [@citeSharla].
+  - Find a dataset of interest on [Open Data Toronto](https://open.toronto.ca) and download it in a reproducible way using `opendatatoronto` [@citeSharla].
-2. Create a folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use the [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, and references.
+  - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, and references.
+  - The title should be descriptive, informative, and specific.
+  - The abstract should be three or four sentences.
+The abstract must tell the reader the top-level finding.
+What is the one thing that we learn about the world because of this paper?
+  - The introduction should be two or three paragraphs of content.
+And there should be an additional final paragraph that sets out the remainder of the paper.
-3. In the data section thoroughly and precisely discuss the source of the data and the bias this brings (ethical, statistical, and otherwise).
+  - The data section should thoroughly and precisely discuss the source of the data and the bias this brings (ethical, statistical, and otherwise).
 Comprehensively describe and summarize the data using text and at least one graph and one table.
 Graphs must be made with `ggplot2` [@citeggplot] and tables must be made with `knitr` [@citeknitr] or `gt` [@citegt].
 Graphs must show the actual data, or as close to it as possible, not summary statistics.
+What this means is that if you have, say 5,000 observations in the dataset and three variables, for every variable there should be a graph that has 5,000 points, or adds up to 5,000 in the case of bar charts and histograms.
 Make sure to cross-reference graphs and tables.
-4. Add references by using a bib file.
+  - References should be added using BibTeX.
 Be sure to reference R and any R packages you use, as well as the dataset.
-Check that you have referenced everything.
 Strong submissions will draw on related literature and would also reference those.
 There are various options in R Markdown for references style; just pick one that you are used to.
-5. Go back and write an introduction.
-This should be two or three paragraphs.
-The last paragraph should set out the remainder of the paper.
-6. Add an abstract.
-This should be three or four sentences.
-If your abstract is longer than four sentences, then you need to think a lot about whether it is too long.
-It may be fine (there are always exceptions) but you should probably have a good reason.
-Your abstract must tell the reader your top-level finding.
-What is the one thing that we learn about the world because of your paper?
-7. Add a descriptive title.

-Additional points:
+  - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
+Pitch it at an educated, but non-specialist, audience.
+  - Use appendices for supporting, but not critical, material.
+  - Code should be entirely reproducible, well-documented, and readable.
+- Submit a PDF of your paper.
+- There should be no evidence that this is a class assignment.

+### Checks

+Check that:

+- There is no R code or raw R output in the final PDF.
+- There is at least one R script in the 'scripts' folder (a good role for this file is to download the data and save it locally, so that the R Markdown file can draw on the local copy).
+- Code is thoroughly commented code.
+- The paper knits directly to PDF.
+Do not 'knit to html' and then save as a PDF.
+Do not 'knit to Word' and then save as a PDF
+- Graphs, tables, and text are clear, and of comparable quality to those of FiveThirtyEight.
+- The date is updated and unambiguous (i.e. 2/3/2022 is ambiguous, 2 March 2022 is not).
+- The entire workflow is entirely reproducible.
+- There are no typos.
-- There should not be any sign this is a school paper.
+- There is no sign this is a school paper.
-- Add a link to your GitHub repo using a footnote.
+- There is a link to the paper's GitHub repo using a footnote.
-- Check that your GitHub repo is well-organized, and add an informative README.
-Comment your code.
-Make sure that you have got at least one R script in there, in addition, to your R Markdown file.
+- The GitHub repo is well-organized, and contains an informative README.
-- Pull this all together as a PDF and check that the paper is well-written and able to be understood by the average reader of, say, FiveThirtyEight.
+- The paper is well-written and able to be understood by the average reader of, say, FiveThirtyEight.
 This means that you are allowed to use mathematical notation, but you must explain all of it in plain language.
 All statistical concepts and terminology must be explained.
 Your reader is someone with a university education, but not necessarily someone who understands what a p-value is.
-- Check there is no evidence that this is a class assignment.
-- Via Quercus, submit the PDF.

-### Checks

-- Check you have not included any R code or raw R output in the final PDF.
-- Check that although you will probably have most of your code in the R Markdown, make sure that you have at least one R script in the 'scripts' folder.
-- Check there is thoroughly commented code that directly creates your PDF.
-Do not 'knit to html' and then save as a PDF.
-Do not 'knit to Word' and then save as a PDF
-- Check that your graphs, tables, and text are extremely clear, and of comparable quality to those of FiveThirtyEight.
-- Check that the date is updated.
-- Check your entire workflow is entirely reproducible.
-- Check for typos.

 ### FAQ